Vyral/base-template/_posts/2020-12-22-how-to-know-when-a-market-shift-is-coming.md

 To determine whether the real estate market is shifting from a seller’s market to a buyer’s market, there are three warning signs that you need to look for:

 **1\.
 Days on market.** How long does it take for a property to sell on average?
 If the average is just 21 days, that’s pretty good.
-If the time increases to let’s say, 45 or 60 days, that’s a good sign that prices will be adjusting downward.
+If the time increases to, let’s say, 45 or 60 days, that’s a good sign that prices will be adjusting downward.

 **2\.
 Incentives.** When sellers start offering more incentives, you know the market is on its way down.
 These incentives are signs that buyers are getting ever so slightly nervous about the market.